O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Conclusion

 \section{Conclusion}

-In this paper, we introduce the omnidirectional open-vocabulary occupancy prediction task for the first time and propose O3N, the first purely visual, end-to-end framework to unify omnidirectional visual perception, spatial geometry, and open-vocabulary semantic prediction.
-It enables seamless continuous spatial perception and long-range context modeling across 360{\textdegree} via the proposed Polar-spiral Mamba (PsM) module.
-Furthermore, the Occupancy Cost prediction (OCA) offers a unified geometric and semantic learning mechanism, ensuring that the reconstructed geometry closely aligns with the underlying semantics.
-The Natural Modality Alignment (NMA) synchronizes visual features, voxel embeddings, and textual semantics, resulting in a consistent, robust \textit{``pixel-voxel-text''} triplet representation.
-O3N achieves state-of-the-art open-vocabulary occupancy prediction under omnidirectional visual perception, offering a new perspective for comprehensive scene understanding in open-world scenarios.
+In this paper, we investigate omnidirectional open-vocabulary occupancy prediction for intelligent transportation and urban autonomous agents operating in shared environments.
+We propose O3N, the first framework for open-vocabulary 3D occupancy prediction from a single omnidirectional RGB image, unifying omnidirectional visual perception, spatial geometry, and open-vocabulary semantic prediction.
+The proposed Polar-spiral Mamba (PsM) module enables seamless and continuous spatial perception and long-range contextual modeling across 360{\textdegree}.
+Furthermore, Occupancy Cost Aggregation (OCA) provides a unified mechanism for geometric and semantic learning, ensuring that the reconstructed geometry is closely aligned with the underlying semantics.
+Natural Modality Alignment (NMA) aligns visual features, voxel embeddings, and textual semantics, yielding a consistent and robust \textit{``pixel-voxel-text''} triplet representation.
+O3N achieves state-of-the-art open-vocabulary occupancy prediction under omnidirectional visual perception, offering a new perspective on comprehensive scene understanding in open-world scenarios.